IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

 # Enabling Google authentication for iOS apps (Swift SDK)
 {: #google-auth-ios}

-Last updated: 25 August 2016
+Last updated: 12 September 2016
 {: .last-updated}

 Use Google Sign-In to authenticate users on your {{site.data.keyword.amafull}} iOS Swift app.
 The newly released {{site.data.keyword.amashort}} Swift SDK  adds to and improves the functionality provided by the existing Mobile Client Access Objective-C SDK.